⚖️ Airport Comparison Tool

 🏢 Terminal Information

 Gökçeada Airport (GKD) is a regional aviation facility located on Gökçeada Island, the largest island in Turkey, situated in the northeastern Aegean Sea.
 Opened in 2010 and operated by the General Directorate of State Airports Authority (DHMİ), the airport was designed to enhance connectivity between the mainland and this strategically important island.
-The facility features a single 2,040-meter concrete runway and is positioned approximately 6 kilometers from the island's main town center, providing a vital alternative to the ferry services that cross the Dardanelles.
+The airport maintains a single 2,040-meter concrete runway and is positioned approximately 6 kilometers from the island's main town center, providing a vital alternative to the ferry services that cross the Dardanelles.
 The terminal at Gökçeada Airport is a modern but compact facility designed to handle seasonal passenger traffic and general aviation operations.
 Inside, the building provides essential amenities including check-in counters, a waiting area, and restrooms.
 While the airport has the infrastructure of a public terminal, commercial services such as retail shops and restaurants are often limited or unavailable, especially outside the peak summer tourism months.
 The layout is straightforward, ensuring that the few passengers who utilize the facility can move quickly from the entrance to the aircraft parking area.
 Currently, Gökçeada Airport does not host regularly scheduled commercial airline services.
 Historically, regional carriers like Borajet have served the island, providing seasonal links to major Turkish cities such as Istanbul.
 However, most travelers now rely on the frequent ferry connections from Çanakkale and Kabatepe.
 The airport remains a key asset for general aviation, private pilots, and emergency medical flights, and it plays a significant role in supporting the island's tourism development by offering a potential direct link for high-end visitors and charter groups.
 Ground transportation from Gökçeada Airport is typically managed via local taxis or pre-arranged private vehicles, as there are no regular public bus service to the terminal.
 The island of Gökçeada is known for its untouched natural beauty, historic Greek villages, and world-class windsurfing conditions, and the airport provides a professional and convenient entry point for those looking to explore these attractions.
 Travelers are advised to check current flight statuses and NOTAMs before travel, as the airport's operating hours can vary.
 Despite its limited commercial activity, Gökçeada Airport remains a modern and well-maintained component of Turkey's island infrastructure.

 🔄 Connection Tips